hmlongco/Factory/Sources/Factory/Factory.docc/Advanced/Modifiers.md

 Which means that we get our `NullAnalyticsEngine`, just like we wanted.

 Once is a useful tool to have around, but in reality it's probably best simply to be careful in regard to what goes into our basic Factory definition.

+Contexts, in particular, should probably be defined in the Container's autoRegister function.